Natalie Clarke

 How do we start?

 If you think therapy is right for you, and are interested in working together, please send me an email and if I have a space I will invite you for an initial session.
-In this time I will ask some questions about you, what’s brought you to therapy and your history.
+During this I will ask some questions about you, what’s brought you to therapy and your history.
 You will also have a chance to find out a little about me and the way I work too.
 This session is designed as a chance for both of us to see if we will be able to work well together.
 If we decide that it isn't a good fit I would be happy to help find a referral for you, if wanted.

 How often will we meet?